The Red Beret: Plot

-Steve MacKendrick (Alan Ladd), nicknamed "Canada" because he claims he is from the country, volunteers in 1940 for the British military's parachute training facility.
+Steve MacKendrick, nicknamed "Canada" because he claims he is from the country, volunteers in 1940 for the British military's parachute training facility.
 He has much more experience and leadership skills than he admits.
-Canada tries to become better acquainted with a pretty parachute rigger named Penny Gardner (Susan Stephen).
+Canada tries to become better acquainted with a pretty parachute rigger named Penny Gardner.
 She is initially put off by his attitude, but they eventually start dating.
-Both Penny and his new commander, Major Snow (Leo Genn), see potential (and a mystery that does not add up) in him, despite his strong efforts to avoid assuming any responsibility.
+Both Penny and his new commander, Lieutenant Colonel John Snow, see potential (and a mystery that does not add up) in him, despite his strong efforts to avoid assuming any responsibility.
 Canada turns down Snow's offer to send him to officer school.

 After completing parachute school, Canada's unit goes on a raid on the German radar station at Bruneval.
-An RAF radar expert, Flight Sergeant Box (John Boxer), accompanies the raiders to retrieve a key component to take back to Britain.
-The mission is a success, but Corporal Dawes (Michael Kelly), one of the men in Canada's outfit, hurts both his legs in the drop.
+An RAF radar expert, Flight Sergeant Box, accompanies the raiders to retrieve a key component to take back to Britain.
+The mission is a success, but Corporal Dawes, one of the men in Canada's outfit, hurts both his legs in the drop.

 Back in Britain, after visiting Dawes, Canada is recognised by an American airman.
 He tells Penny that he resigned his commission from the USAAF after ordering his best friend and co-pilot to parachute out of their bomber when an experimental rocket got stuck.
 His friend was killed when his parachute did not open properly.
 Canada blamed himself and refuses any responsibility that might endanger anyone's life.
 When Snow confronts Canada with what he has learned (from a security investigation that he has ordered), Canada wrongly assumes that Penny told what she learned, and he breaks up with her.
 However just before he boards his plane on his next mission, they exchange a smile suggesting they have made up.

 The unit's next operation involves attacking and destroying an airfield at Bône during the invasion of North Africa.
-With Lt Col Snow wounded and the men trapped in a minefield, Canada must risk others to extricate the unit.
-One of his friends, Poleski (Anton Diffring), who is Polish, finds a bazooka, so he decides to use it to blow a path though the minefield.
-Canada, the Pole and Taffy Evans (Donald Houston) use it to extricate their unit, while Snow and the rest of the men cover them.
-Although Snow and most of the men get out, the regimental sergeant major (Harry Andrews) dies from the wounds he received when he entered the minefield.
+With Snow wounded and the men trapped in a minefield, Canada must risk others to extricate the unit.
+One of his friends, Poleski, who is Polish, finds a bazooka, so he decides to use it to blow a path though the minefield.
+Canada, Poleski and Taffy Evans use it to extricate their unit, while Snow and the rest of the men cover them.
+Although Snow and most of the men get out, the regimental sergeant major Cameron dies from the wounds he received when he entered the minefield.
 Afterward, Canada promises to think about the commission Snow offered him.